THIS DATE IN HISTORY: March 30

 1916: The Montreal Canadiens, a member of the pre-NHL National Hockey Association, win the first of their 24 Stanley Cup championships, defeating the Portland Rosebuds of the PCHA 2-1 in the fifth and deciding game of the Final.
 Each Montreal player receives $238 for the victory.

 1976: Center Jean Ratelle reaches the 100-point mark when he scores a goal and has two assists for the Boston Bruins in a 4-4 tie against the Buffalo Sabres at Boston Garden.
-Ratelle, acquired from the New York Rangers on Nov.
-7, 1974, becomes the first NHL player to earn with 100 points while playing for two teams in the same season.
+Ratelle, acquired from the Rangers on Nov.
+7, 1975, becomes the first NHL player to have 100 points while playing for two teams in the same season.

 1979: The NHL announces that it will expand from 17 to 21 teams with the addition of four clubs from the World Hockey Association.
 The Edmonton Oilers, Hartford Whalers, Winnipeg Jets and Quebec Nordiques will begin play in October 1979.
 The Oilers become the most successful of the four teams, winning the Stanley Cup five times from 1984-90.
 They are also the only one of the four teams that has not relocated.